SEhrm/PyEulerALE/README.md

   wrapped
   in a Python class.
 * Computation of all Jacobians by complex-step for linearized state-space formulation.
-  You can implement implicit time-integration methods and transfer function, and sensitivity analysis.
+  You can implement implicit time-integration methods, transfer functions, and sensitivity analysis.

-The `SpatialDiscretization` Python class stores the cell averaged states $`\underline{\pmb{u}}`$, the grid vertices $`\underline{\vec{x}}`$, the grid velocities $`\underline{\vec{v}}`$ and the airfoil section forces $`\underline{\vec{f}}`$ and provides the operators for
+The `SpatialDiscretization` Python class stores the cell averaged states $`\underline{\pmb{u}}`$, the grid vertices $`\underline{\vec{x}}`$, the grid velocities $`\underline{\vec{v}}`$ and the airfoil section forces $`\underline{\vec{f}}`$, and provides the operators for

 * the nonlinear autonomous ordinary differential equation